bjornmeansbear/lectureScripts/ASustainableDesigner.md

 Sustainability is a new way of thinking (but also, and old way!?), so shouldn’t it carry with it a new style (or reuse old ones!?)?

-a question meant to inspire a body of works: “What does sustainable graphic design look like?"
+So, a question meant to inspire a body of works: “What does sustainable graphic design look like?" resulted in a few "main" potential outcomes in my thining:

 1. SGD looks the same
 2. SGD looks eco-friendly > the design wears its eco friendliness or social justice advocacy on its sleeve